Pegasus Simulator

 Pegasus Simulator is a framework built on top of NVIDIA Omniverse and Isaac Sim.
 It is designed to provide an easy yet powerful way of simulating the dynamics of multirotors vehicles.
 It provides a simulation interface for PX4 integration as well as custom python control interface.
 At the moment, only multirotor vehicles are supported, with support for other vehicle topologies planned for future versions.

-useful in your academic work, please cite the paper below.
+If you find Pegasus Simulator useful in your academic work, please cite the paper below.
 It is also available here.

 @INPROCEEDINGS{10556959,